OpenVPN in client mode requires local port set for multiple instances

 So it may be as easy as assuming 0 for the value of lport unless otherwise specified.
 I'll run some tests tomorrow.

 Thanks for looking that up.

-#7 Updated by Chris Buechler almost 9 years ago
+#7 Updated by Chris Buechler over 9 years ago

 This made me notice a related regression from 1.2.x, you can specify a dynamic source port and it just adds "nobind" to the config rather than lport.
 The client config in 1.2.x has "Dynamic sourceport", that needs to be brought back and ensure it's properly upgraded from existing configs or it'll break some upgraded configurations with port conflicts.

-#8 Updated by Jim Pingle almost 9 years ago
+#8 Updated by Jim Pingle over 9 years ago

 I'd have to check the config docs again but I think that if you specify a listening interface you have to use lport.
 We may have to just use lport 0 in place of the old dynamic source port option.
 The change was probably made because you can choose the interface in the GUI now, the old option may only work if you choose interface=any.

-#11 Updated by Jim Pingle almost 9 years ago
+#11 Updated by Jim Pingle over 9 years ago

 Also confirmed that nobind only works if you do not choose an interface, so the old "dynamic sourceport" checkbox isn't needed, and is now the default.
 I suppose we could add some upgrade code that assumes 1194 if dynamic source is unchecked and local_port is empty in the config, but it seems like it may be asking for trouble.